moonmeister/moonmeister.net/src/content/posts/choosing-a-tech-stack-part-1-method-to-the-madness/index.md

 ---
-title: "Choosing a Tech Stack (part 1): Method to the Madness"
+title: 'Choosing a Tech Stack (part 1): Method to the Madness'
 date: 2020-04-27
 tags:
-  - "web"
+  - 'web'
 ---

 I recently saw a tweet suggesting we all these JS frameworks are a waste of time and we needed to go back to what the web was meant to be, PHP.
 I honestly don't know if this person was serious...and I'm not going to try and hunt down a random comment on a random thread to find out.